Documentation Index

 Examples Configuration

-Provide example input/output pairs to guide the agent:Copy
+Provide example input/output pairs to guide the agent:examples:

 - input: "Example user input" # Required: Example input